-Whether you call our Helpline, speak to one of our Community Support Officers or have a home visit we’re here to listen and support you through this incredibly difficult time.
+Whether you call our Helpline, speak to one of our Community Support Officers or join one of our online forums we’re here to listen and support you through this incredibly difficult time.
 And we know that money is the last thing you’ll want to think about, so our financial support can help with the unexpected costs that come when someone dies.

 Home visits are offered by our Community Support Officers (CSOs) and our Executive Founder, Steve Dayman, who lost his son Spencer to meningitis in 1982.
 Steve has been offering immediate bereavement support over the past 30 years, using his first-hand experience of how devastating this disease can be to provide support through the initial grief and trauma.
 Steve and the CSOs can come and visit you at home or speak to you via email or phone.